Saint-Galmier: Plant

 Saint-Galmier belongs to the temperate deciduous forest area, which is mainly distributed on both sides of the Coise River and around the city area.

 Saint-Galmier was rated as a 4-star (highest) flower city in an evaluation of flower cities.

 Climate

 Saint-Galmier belongs to the temperate marine climate in the Köppen climate classification.

 Administrative divisions

 Saint-Galmier is a commune (INSEE code 42222) in the Loire department and Auvergne-Rhône-Alpes region.
 It is part of the arrondissement of Montbrison, the canton of Andrézieux-Bouthéon, the Saint-Étienne Métropole, and of Loire's 6th constituency.

 According to the national statistics office INSEE, Saint-Galmier is part of the functional urban area (aire d'attraction des villes) of Saint-Étienne, which consists of 105 communes.
 INSEE also divides the town of Saint-Galmier into two "blocks" (IRIS) to facilitate the statistics of population distribution.

 Population

-In 2018, the commune of Saint-Galmier had a population of 5,737, ranking 1,903th in France.
-Of these, 2,782 are men and 2,940 are women, 9.0% are aged 75 and above.
-The number of foreigners is 1,061, with a population density of 295 per square kilometer.
 The local population is called Baldomériens (male) or Baldomérienne (female) in French.
-In 2019, 49 people were born and 91 people died in Saint-Galmier.